piccassol/privacy-oracle/docs/new_features.md

 ## Overview

-This update adds **7 new tools** to Claude Predict, bringing the total to **21 tools**.
+This update adds **7 new tools** to  PNPFUCIUS, bringing the total to **21 tools**.
 The new capabilities enable full prediction market lifecycle management: create, trade, and redeem.

 ## New Tools